philc/vimium/CONTRIBUTING.md

 When you're done with your changes, send us a pull request on Github.
 Feel free to include a change to the CREDITS file with your patch.
+Unfamiliar with GitHub pull requests?
+No problem, see this Github [Guide](https://guides.github.com/activities/hello-world/#pr).

 Vimium design goals
 -------------------